h4wks123/SAIB.Frontend.Documentation/frontendDocumentation.typ

 \
 Here is the codepen #link("https://codepen.io/h4wks123/pen/PwYaGOQ")[link] to check how this is being implemented using float.

+\
+== Relevance of Calc Property
+For responsive design, the ```css calc()``` function in CSS provides enhanced control by allowing dynamic calculations for property values.
+This feature enables developers to create flexible layouts that adapt seamlessly to different screen sizes.
+Below is an illustration that demonstrates a practical use case of the ```css calc()``` function in responsive design with a #link("https://codepen.io/h4wks123/pen/NPKEvKP")[codepen] provided here.

+#pagebreak()

+\
+#figure(
+  image("images/saibResponsiveLightning.png", height: auto),
+    caption: [
+      SAIB Responsive Lightning
+    ],
+  )

+\
+- #text(weight: "bold",[SAIB Lightning:]) The number 2 represents the SAIB lightning, which can be extracted either as a background image or an SVG.
+The lightning is assumed to be wrapped in a container with ```css width: 1280px```, making it the visual center of the website.
+- #text(weight: "bold",[Lightning Responsive Extender:]) Number 1 extends from the leftmost edge of the website’s viewport to the starting point of the lightning.
+This is achieved using ```css calc(50% - 640px)```, where ```css 50%``` represents the horizontal center of the website (center of the viewport), and ```css 640px``` is half the width of the 1280px container.
+Subtracting ```css 640px``` from ```css 50%``` shifts the starting point of the extender to align with the left edge of the container, ensuring it ends precisely at the start of the SAIB lightning.

+\
+==  Custom Flex Implementation
+This section shows a creative use of inline-blocks which basically simulates the behavior of a flex element.
+Though it is not used in this website, its still worth noting how the creative use of display and position properties help create creative solutions.
+A #link("https://codepen.io/h4wks123/pen/LEPXjeM")[codepen] is provided here which effectively demonstrates this.

+\
 == First Section
 For the first section of the Aegis website, implementation is explained in detail through the #link("https://saibph.sharepoint.com/sites/SAIB/_layouts/15/stream.aspx?id=%2Fsites%2FSAIB%2FShared%20Documents%2FINTERNS%2FIvanne%2FSAIB%5FFIRST%5FBACKGROUND%5FDISCUSSION%2Emp4&referrer=StreamWebApp%2EWeb&referrerScenario=AddressBarCopied%2Eview%2E9630e05b%2Da7a4%2D411a%2D87ca%2Dd8534ed4bdf3")[linked video].
 The video serves as a guide on creating the first section without using flexbox or grid, focusing instead on basic CSS fundamentals.
 While the video covers this section, the remaining parts of the website will be explained in the form of a documentation, with additional details and an explainer for each section.